devgoeth/tbot/README.md

 ``` php
 $this->base->send($text);
 ```
 Also you can disappear keyboard menu.
-In tbot action use and next message disappear keyboard
+In tbot action use and next message will disappear keyboard

 ``` php
 $this->base->visible = true;